Summit Electric Supply

-Summit Electric Supply Co.
-Inc. is a privately held, independent wholesale distributor of industrial electrical equipment and supplies.
+Summit Electric Supply is an American privately held wholesale distributor of industrial electrical equipment and supplies.
 The company is headquartered in Albuquerque, New Mexico where it was founded in 1977.

 Summit provides electrical equipment and supplies and supply chain solutions to electrical professionals, contractors, project managers, engineers, and others working on commercial, industrial, residential, marine, or export projects.
 Summit also provides electrical materials and services to contractors for general maintenance, repair, and operations (MRO); original equipment manufacturers (OEMs); and engineering, procurement, and construction (EP&C) professionals.

 The company ranked 17th on Modern Distribution Management's 2019 list of top electrical distributors based on 2018 revenue of $505 million.

 Summit has 25 service centers in the United States – located in New Mexico, Arizona, Texas, Louisiana, and Oklahoma – and a service center in Dubai, United Arab Emirates.
 It also has three global divisions that support specific industries and specialized project requirements.
-The company's international sales division and EP&C division are located in Houston, Texas.
+The company's international sales division and Engineering, Procurement, & Construction (EP&C) division are located in Houston, Texas.
 Its marine division is in New Orleans, Louisiana.